osrf-migration/srcsim-wiki/finals_task1.md

 We're now performing checkpoint 2: *Move the communication dish to the correct pitch and yaw angles*.
 This consists of rotating the handles on the satellite until the correct angles are achieved.

+For scoring purposes, this checkpoint corresponds to 2 checkpoints: one for the pitch and another one for the yaw.

 1. Conveniently, the satellite reports its current and target angles through a ROS topic.
 On a new terminal, start listening to the satellite updates: